sparrovv/poetry-dockerfile-githubactions/README.md

 # Poetry Dockerfile setup for CI/CD and production

 This repository is a CI/CD template for a python project using Poetry and Docker (Python and poetry could be replaced with any other language and package manager, as the approaches are language agnostic).

 It focuses on two distinct approaches how to set up the CI/CD pipeline:

 - Using a multi-stage dockerfile to build the image and run tests through docker compose
-- Use open sourced github actions to run the tests and build the image
+- Use open docker github actions to run the tests and build the image

 The overall goal is have to **quick** and **reliable** CI/CD pipeline, that's simple to set up and maintain.

-In most applications the steps are:
+As in most applications the steps are:

 - checkout the code
 - setup the environment
 - install the dependencies